 To gain long-lasting brand advocates, generating data-driven insights from measuring KPIs is a reliable method.
 But to do that, a proper tracking protocol and a clear idea of what KPIs to track must be in place.

-Here are key metrics to determine advocates from the customer base:
+Key metrics to determine advocates from the customer base

 - Customer satisfaction score